ShieldBattery/bw-chk/Readme.md

 Returns an object which is `Iterable`, producting `Trigger` objects.
 The returned object also has `size` property for retrieving total amount of triggers, and `iterateFrom(n)` method for iterating starting from `n`th trigger.

+### chk.isEudMap()
+Iterates through triggers of the map, returning `true`, if any of the triggers use EUD conditions or actions.
+The check is done in a way that is 100% compatible with SC:R's check, which includes checking conditions and actions that could never be executed by the game.

 ### static Chk.fsFileAccess(directory)
 Creates a FileAccess object, which can be passed to `chk.image()` for accessing bw's files which